noelmaby/Blockhack-Phazor/README.md

 # BlockHack
-rudo is a free, blockchain-powered donation platform designed to transform the world of online giving.
+Trudo is a free, blockchain-powered donation platform designed to transform the world of online giving.
 With Trudo, donors can securely support verified charitable campaigns while receiving unique NFTs as rewards.!

 ## Team members
 1. <a href="https://github.com/noelmaby" >NOEL M ABY</a> <br>